Blockchain Security as a Service

 How Komodo's Blockchain Security Service Works

-Komodo’s Blockchain Security Service is powered by the innovative delayed Proof of Work (dPoW) security mechanism.
-Here’s how the dPoW process protects integrated blockchains with the power of the Litecoin network.
+At the heart of Komodo's Blockchain Security Service is the innovative delayed Proof of Work (dPoW) security mechanism.
+Here's how it works to protect integrated blockchains using the power of the Litecoin network:

-1. A block hash from every protected blockchain is saved onto the KMD chain using the OP_RETURN command, providing all previous transactions with an added layer of security.
+1. A block hash from every protected blockchain is securely stored on the Komodo (KMD) chain using the OP_RETURN command.
+This added layer of security enhances the integrity of all previous transactions.

-2. Every ten minutes, a block hash from the KMD chain is written onto the BTC ledger, extending Litecoin-level security to all of the transactions that occurred prior to the most recently-notarized block.
+2. Every ten minutes, a block hash from the KMD chain is recorded on the Bitcoin (BTC) ledger, extending Litecoin-level security to all transactions that occurred before the most recent notarized block.

-3. This process takes place every ten minutes, continuously protecting all integrated chains with the power of the Litecoin network.
-It’s Litecoin-level security at a tiny fraction of the cost.
+This continuous process ensures that all integrated chains are safeguarded with the robust security of the Litecoin network, all at a fraction of the cost.

-Komodo’s Blockchain Security Service is an industry-wide solution that's available to all UTXO-based blockchains, regardless of the consensus rules.
-Contact one of Komodo's certified solutions providers for more information on securing your blockchain with Komodo.
+Komodo's Blockchain Security Service is not limited to its own blockchains.
+It's an industry-wide solution available to all UTXO-based blockchains, regardless of their consensus rules.
+To learn more about securing your blockchain with Komodo, contact one of Komodo's certified solutions providers today.

 Delayed Proof Of Work (DPoW) FAQs